糖心原创

 In the tables below, 糖心原创-related incidents are incidents where:

-• the alleged perpetrator is an 糖心原创 student, staff member, contractor or otherwise related to 糖心原创;
+• the person using harm is an 糖心原创 student, staff member, contractor or otherwise related to 糖心原创;

 • the incident occurred at an 糖心原创 location, during an 糖心原创-related placement, practicum, field trip etc, or at an 糖心原创 event; and/or